11 Best Microscopes for Kids: Reviews and Buying Guide

 • Includes 5 x biological specimens and 5 x blank slides to get started.

-• Includes a complete package of tools, including Petri dishes, test tubes, and more.
+• A complete package of tools includes petri dishes, test tubes, and more.

 Cons:

-• Expensive compared to other microscopes on this list.
+• It is expensive compared to other microscopes on this list.

 • Some users report that the instruction manual was missing from their package.